 Never in a million years will Gibson produce a new guitar as cheap as this.
 Their Eastern-made Epiphone’s brand is renowned for exceptional quality at affordable prices.
 They are a common choice for beginners and intermediate players on a budget.

 The PR-150 is a straight up brand equivalent of the FA-100.
 On surface-level, the only noticeable difference is the name on the headstock.
 The Epi comes with mahogany back and sides, and a mahogany neck.
 Ordinarily, mahogany is a more expensive tonewood to use, but at this price, you can guess that it’s not going to be any kind of exceptionally high-end stuff.

 If you’re looking for something a little bit different but in a similar budget, the Yamaha F335 might be an option.
 Rather than the classic natural finish, you can get one of these in a high gloss black finish, with gold hardware.

-Its top is regular old spruce, but its back and sides are made from a wood called Meranti.
+The Yamaha F335 has a regular old spruce, but its back and sides are made from a wood called Meranti.
 It’s called Philippine mahogany but isn’t actually mahogany at all, but it does look like it.

 It would probably be an OK choice for intermediate guitarists as a backup guitar for messing around with, but personally, I’d spend a few dollars getting the action lowered.